Amazon-Only Inventory Management

 What You Get as an Amazon-Only Seller

-After connecting your Amazon account through the SP-API integration, the system starts pulling your FBA inventory, order history, and inbound shipment data.
+After connecting your Amazon account through the Amazon integration, the system starts pulling your FBA inventory, order history, and inbound shipment data.
 Within 24-48 hours, you have:

 Demand forecasts per ASIN based on your actual sales history.
 The model picks up weekly patterns, monthly trends, and seasonal shifts.
 It does not assume your January looks like your July.